ssvlabs/SIPs/sips/cluster_consensus.md

 ## Open questions

 - What should be the maximum number of signatures a post-consensus message can contain?
 The trade-off here refers to reducing the number of exchanged messages versus reducing the impact of a DoS buffer attack attempt.
+- Though the number of consensus instances could be reduced to 1 (per unique operators cluster), the number of post-consensus phases is still defined by the number of validators.
+It remains open if it's possible to share partial signatures and re-construct all validator signatures in constant time per unique clusters.